dennisvtang/copy_file_to_another_repo_action/README.md

             commit_message: 'A custom message for the commit'

 # Variables
+> This section is probably out of date, its best to reference the `action.yml` file directly.

 The `API_TOKEN_GITHUB` needs to be set in the `Secrets` section of your repository options.
 You can retrieve the `API_TOKEN_GITHUB` [here](https://github.com/settings/tokens) (set the `repo` permissions).